Tianxiang-C/SCI-Cream/content/authors/wang-siyu/_index.md

 user_groups:
   - Current Undergraduate Advisees
 ---
-WANG Siyu (汪思渝) is an undergraduate advisee in applied psychology under Prof. HE Jinbo's supervision.
+WANG Siyu (汪思渝) is undergraduate research assistant in applied psychology, under the supervision of Prof. HE Jinbo, at the Chinese University of Hong Kong, Shenzhen.
+She majors in applied psychology, education and development stream.
+Her previous working projects are the translation and validation of the Chinese version of ASI-R and the Chinese version of the gratitude model of body appreciation.